stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

 M_UG_reg = M_UG \ S_sing
 ```

-Whenever a protocol would require evaluating `Tension_UG(m)` for a state in `S_sing`, the result is treated as out of domain and is not interpreted as evidence about UGC itself.
+Whenever a protocol would require evaluating `Tension_UG(m)` for a state in `S_sing`, the result is treated as out of domain for Q054.
+Such states may be logged for diagnostic purposes but are not used as evidence about UGC or about the suitability of `Enc_Q054`.

 ---